 Weber Q1200 Liquid Propane Grill – Best Portable

 The Weber Q1200 combines portability with Weber’s renowned build quality, making it perfect for travel and outdoor adventures.
+This model shares DNA with the larger Weber Spirit series, delivering that signature Weber performance in a compact package.

 Highlights

-- 206.3 square inch cooking surface
+- 206.3 square inches of cooking surface

-- 8,500 BTU stainless steel burner
+- 8,500 BTU stainless steel burner with excellent heat distribution

 - Porcelain-enameled cast-iron cooking grates